pipeeeeees/sphere-bot/readme.md

 ## DM the Bot

 You can start DMing Sphere Bot directly using this link: [DM Sphere Bot](https://discord.com/users/1275637004821860402).
-Commands are so far limited with plans to add opt-in mass messaging and reports.
-Try `$uptime` for now to see how long the bot has been deployed.
+Just message it something to get started!